Ygallo/wellness-pilates-studio/README.md

 - Another feature to implement, would be a booking system for the user to book their own classes as they suit them.

 ## Testing
+- I have tested this webpage using the devtools devise tools bar to make sure it is responsive and functions on different screen sizes.
+- I have make sure that the Logo, Home page, Pricing, Schedule and Contact are readable, responsive an easy to undestand.

+## Bugs
+- When the project was deployed I discovered that none of th pictures where working.
+After examing the code I discover I used and absolute path to the images.
+Once **../** was removed from the code the problem was fixed.

+##  Validator Testing
+**HTML**

+No errors were returned when passing through the official (W3C validator)[https://validator.w3.org/]

+**CSS**

+No errors were found when passing through the official (Jigsaw) validator

+**Accessibility**

+I can confirm that the fonts chosen are easy to read, I had to darken to color of some sections titles to improve readability once I run it through Lighthouse in Devtools.

+## Unfixed Bugs

+Currently there are none unfixed bugs.

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+1. In GitHub select the repository I need to deploy, navigate to the Settings tab.
+2. In the left-hand navigation section select Pages
+3. From the source section drop-down menu, select the Main Branch, and click SAVE.
+4. After several minutes the website is live and will be automatically refreshed with each Git push command.

+The link to the live site is:

+## Credits

+- The code to make the header and nav bar was taken from CI Love Running Project

+## Content
+- The text for the Home page was taken from Wikipedia Article “Pilates”.
+- The instruction for the pricing table where take form this Youtube Tutorial: https://www.youtube.com/watch?v=jfh0ZJFhj2w
+- Fonts were taken from Google fonts.
+- The icons in the footer were taken from Font Awesome

+## Media
+All the stock images were sourced from the following open source sites:
+- Pexels
+- Pixabay